HLA-DQ8

 HLA-DQ8 (DQ8) is a human leukocyte antigen serotype within the HLA-DQ (DQ) serotype group.
 DQ8 is a split antigen of the DQ3 broad antigen.
 DQ8 is determined by the antibody recognition of β8 and this generally detects the gene product of DQB1*0302.

 DQ8 is commonly linked to autoimmune disease in the human population.
 DQ8 is the second most predominant isoform linked to coeliac disease and the DQ most linked to Type 1 Diabetes.
 DQ8 increases the risk for rheumatoid arthritis and is linked to the primary risk locus for RA, HLA-DR4.
 DR4 also plays an important role in Type 1 Diabetes.
 While the DQ8.1 haplotype is associated with disease, there is no known association with the DQB1*0305, DQ8.4 or DQ8.5 haplotypes (see infobox) with autoimmune disease; however, this may be the result of lack of study in populations that carry these and the very low frequency.

-DQ8.1 also differs from other HLA in population frequencies.
+DQ8.1 also ball right from other HLA in population frequencies.
 Typically for MHC Class II antigens in humans, haplotype frequencies do not exceed 40%.
 For example, in the US the highest haplotype frequency, the haplotype that encoded DQ6.2, is around 15%, this translates into phenotype frequencies of less than 30%.
 Atypically haplotype frequencies exceed 40%.

 For DQ8 the highest haplotype frequencies approach 80% in parts of Central and South America and the phenotype frequencies approach 90%.
 This is the highest phenotype frequency observed for any DR or DQ phenotype in the human population by a wide margin.